-BUSINESS & MARKETING COMMUNICATIONS 2 semesters 2 credits Grades 12
+BUSINESS & MARKETING COMMUNICATIONS

+Grades 12

 Business and Marketing Communications is a course designed to help students develop an understanding and appreciation for effective communication in business situations and environments.
 Emphasis is placed on all phases of communication including speaking, listening, thinking, responding, communicating non-verbally, and utilizing technology to perform supervisor and leadership role tasks.